frederic-perez/AmE-dictionary/data/dictionary.md

 __kick the bucket__
 __kick the crap out of (someone)__ _idiom_
 __kick-starter__ _n_ A motor starter (as on a motorcycle) that is activated by a thrust of the foot.
-__kick-the-can__ __1__ Kick the Can (also known as 40 40, Pom Pom, Tip the can, and Can up Can Down) is a children’s game related to tag, hide and seek, and capture the flag which can be played outdoors, with as few as three to as many as several dozen players.
+__kick-the-can__ _n_ __1__ Kick the Can (also known as 40 40, Pom Pom, Tip the can, and Can up Can Down) is a children’s game related to tag, hide and seek, and capture the flag which can be played outdoors, with as few as three to as many as several dozen players.
 The game is one of skill, strategy, and stealth, as well as physical fitness. __2__ :two::hammer: _Kicking the can down the road._
 __kickback schemes__
 __kickback__ _n_ :five::hammer: (kickbacks) _A kickback deal._
 __kickoff__ _The kickoff of the shopping season._